nhott/nhott.github.io/_posts/2023-08-14-HTB_keeper.md

 ![]( /assets/img/htb/keeper/extract.png)

 Use KeePassXC tool to open passcodes.kdbx.
 But I don't have password to unclock it, I must crack password.
-I used keepass2john tool to crack so it need many time so I search vulnerability of keepass an I see a vulnerability with CVE-2023-32784.
+I used keepass2john tool to crack so it need many time so I search vulnerability of keepass and I see a vulnerability with CVE-2023-32784.
 I git clone code and dump passsword.
 ![]( /assets/img/htb/keeper/keepassxc.png)

 ![]( /assets/img/htb/keeper/dumpPasswd.png)